makhlaghi/fitsarrayvv/README.md

 `C` array into a `FITS` image are completely indepenedent of the type of the array.
 All the user has to do is to set the string argument `fitstype` to the desired type in the function.
-The 6 data types defined by teh FITS standard (the `BITPIX` keyword in the FITS header) [supported by `cfitsio` ](http://heasarc.gsfc.nasa.gov/docs/software/fitsio/c/c_user/node20.html) can be read using this short program.
+The 6 data types defined by the FITS standard (the `BITPIX` keyword in the FITS header) [supported by `cfitsio` ](http://heasarc.gsfc.nasa.gov/docs/software/fitsio/c/c_user/node20.html) can be read using this short program.
 See below for `LONGLONG_IMG`.